DylanAdlard/SABS_rotation_1_report/README.md

 # SABS_rotation_1_report

-A repository to present and analyse results from the structure-based machine learning models developed during my rotation with Philip Fowler as a student of the SABS DTC
+This repository presents and analyses the results from the structure-based machine learning models developed during my rotation with Philip Fowler as a student of the SABS DTC.

+The report exists in Report.ipynb, and all requirements are listed in requirements.txt.

+The SearchModels() class can be found in ModelsSearch/SearchModels.py.

+The sbmlcore software repository can be accessed at https://github.com/fowler-lab/sbmlcore.